Conservative Random Walk: Transience/recurrence in higher dimensions

 Define the embedded walk $S^*$ by $S^*_n:=S_{\tau_{n}}$.
-The steps of this walk are i.i.d.\ vectors and the length of each one is bounded by the total length of the corresponding piece of the random walk.
+The steps of this walk are obtained by concatenating certain blocks, as explained above, and thus they are i.i.d.\ vectors and the length of each one is bounded by the total length of the corresponding piece of the random walk.
 This latter is a random, geometrically (with parameter $p_{n_{0}}$) distributed multiple of $r$.
-In particular, the step size for $S^*$ has finite second moment.
+In particular, the steps of $S^*$ have zero mean and a finite second moment.
 It follows from Section~8, T1 in~\cite{Spitzer} that $\P(\lim_n|S^*_n|=\infty)=0$ for $d=2$.
 The same must hold for $S$ too, since $\lim_n|S_n(\omega)|=\infty$ implies $\lim_n|S^*_n(\omega)|=\infty$. \end{proof}

-\begin{theorem}[Strong transience in two dimensions] When $d=2$ and $p_n<n^{-1/2-\eps}$, $n\ge n_0$, for some~$n_0$ and $\eps>0$, the walk is strongly transient, i.e., $| S_n|\to\infty$ a.s. \end{theorem} \begin{proof} First, we prove that $S$ is weakly transient, namely that with probability one it hits $(0,0)$ only finitely often.
+\begin{theorem}[Strong transience in two dimensions] When $d=2$ and $p_n<n^{-1/2-\eps}$, $n\ge n_0$, for some~$n_0$ and $\eps>0$, the walk is strongly transient, i.e., $| S_n|\to\infty$ a.s. \end{theorem} \begin{proof} First, we prove that $S$ is weakly transient, that is, with probability one it hits $(0,0)$ only finitely often.

 This statement is obviously true if $\eps>1/2$, as $\sum p_n<\infty$, so without loss of generality from now on we assume that $\eps\le 1/2$.
 Moreover, $p_n<n^{-1/2-\eps'}$ implies $p_n<n^{-1/2-\eps}$ for $0<\eps<\eps'$; hence, it suffices to prove the theorem only for small positive $\eps$'s.